-For complete instructions, see Nest Support page.
+For more detailed instructions, see Nest Support page.
 For a quick overview, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later may be having problems, including becoming unresponsive, not correctly charging the battery, or going down completely.
-Nest recommends recharging and restarting your thermostat to fix the problem and get it up and running again.
+Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not correctly charging the battery, or going down completely.
+Nest suggests recharging and restarting your thermostat to resolve the issue and get it up and running again.

 - the thermostat notifies you that the battery is low and it needs to turn off